tulika-99/DS_Algorithms/README.md

 A collection of different types of algorithms used for various different Data Structures, in different languages.
 This repository is open to all.
 To help you out with your Hacktoberfest goals!!
-All you need to do is just add any sorting algorithm of your choice in any language you like with only the condition that it hasn't already been added.
+All you need to do is just add any sorting algorithm of your choice in any languages you like with only the condition that it hasn't already been added.

 ## Structure of the Repository

-- The Repository contains folders with names of Data Structures the Algorithms are based on, or the Name of the Algorithms if its valid for multiple data Structures.
+- The Repository contains folders with names of Data Structures the Algorithms are based on, or the Name of the Algorithms if its valid for multiples data Structures.
 - Inside each folder there maybe subfolders for the specific Algorithms.
 - Each Algorithm folder contains